-Corpo orate Governance Council recommendation Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
+Corporate Governance Council recommendation Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
 We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
-Our reasons for not doing so are:5 1.7 A listed entity should: \boxtimes □ set out in our Corporate Governance Statement OR (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and we have disclosed the evaluation process referred to in paragraph (a) at: □ we are an externally managed entity and this recommendation is therefore not applicable (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
-Our Corporate Governance Statement [insert location] and whether a performance evaluation was undertaken for the reporting period in accordance with that process at: Our Corporate Governance Statement [insert location]
+Our reasons for not doing so are:5 1.7 A listed entity should: (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period. and we have disclosed the evaluation process referred to in paragraph (a) at: Our Corporate Governance Statement [insert location] and whether a performance evaluation was undertaken for the reporting period in accordance with that process at: Our Corporate Governance Statement [insert location] □ set out in our Corporate Governance Statement OR □ we are an externally managed entity and this recommendation is therefore not applicable

-Corporat te Governance Council recommendation Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
+Corpora e Governance Council recommendation Where a box below is ticked, we have followed the recommendation in full for the whole of the period above.
 We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
 Our reasons for not doing so are:5 PRINCIP LE 2 - STRUCTURE THE BOARD TO BE EFFECTIVE AND ADD VALUE 2.1 The board of a listed entity should: (a) have a nomination committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
 [If the entity complies with paragraph (a):] and we have disclosed a copy of the charter of the committee at: https://hastingstechmetals.com/about-us/governance/ [insert location] and the information referred to in paragraphs (4) and (5) at: Our Corporate Governance Statement [insert location] [If the entity complies with paragraph (b):] and we have disclosed the fact that we do not have a nomination committee and the processes we employ to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively at: [insert location] set out in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable 2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills that the board currently has or is looking to achieve in its membership. and we have disclosed our board skills matrix at: Our Corporate Governance Statement [insert location] □ set out in our Corporate Governance Statement OR □ we are an externally managed entity and this recommendation is therefore not applicable